-Individual short paper: You will be asked to submit an individual work of short paper (with no less than 3 but no more than 10 pages) at the end of the course.
-In this paper, you need to pick at least two of the topics we cover in the course (including the ones under "other issues" listed in Section 3), and make an argument related to their interconnections.
+Task A: Write an essay (3 to 5 pages) and submit it at the end of the course.
+You need to pick at least two of the topics that we cover in the course (including the ones under "other issues" listed in Section 3), and make an argument related to their relation.
 For instance, you can pick the topics of "shareholder voting" and "block-holders," and argue that "shareholder voting is not an efficient governance mechanism in presence of one controlling block-holder."
-Evaluation will be based on how clear and convincing your point is, the quality of your writing, how innovative and interesting your arguments are, etc. More details will be discussed in class.
+You can support your argument with data analysis, review of other people's works, case analyses, etc. The grade is based on my evaluation of how clear and convincing your point is, the quality of your writing, how innovative and interesting your arguments are, etc.